The universal Mumford curve, and its abelian differentials and periods in arithmetic formal geometry

-In Sections 2 and 3, we construct the universal Mumford curve using the theory of generalized Tate curves \cite{I2} which are universal families of curves with given degeneration data, and become Schottky uniformized Riemann surfaces and Mumford curves by specializing moduli and deformation parameters.
-By extending results of \cite{I3, I4} on the construction of Teichm\"{u}ller groupoids with application to the Teichm\"{u}ller's lego game of Grothendieck \cite{Gr} (see also \cite{MoS, BakK1, BakK2, NS}), we obtain the universal Mumford curve by gluing generalized Tate curves comparing the associated parameters.
+We construct the universal Mumford curve using generalized Tate curves defined in \cite{I1} which are universal families of curves with given degeneration data described by the moduli and deformation parameters over ${\mathbb Z}$.
+In this paper, based on results of \cite{I2, I3} for Teichm\"{u}ller groupoids with application to Teichm\"{u}ller's lego game of Grothendieck \cite{Gr} (see also \cite{BaK1, BaK2, MoS, NS}), we obtain the universal Mumford curve by gluing generalized Tate curves comparing the associated parameters.

-In Section 4, extending results of Bainbridge-M\"{o}ller \cite{BM} and Hu-Norton \cite{HuN}, we give explicit and variational formulas of abelian differentials and their integrals defined on the universal Mumford curve called {\it universal differentials} and {\it universal periods} respectively which was partly used in the $p$-adic soliton theory in \cite{I1}.
-Especially, we show that universal differentials are stable, namely they have only logarithmic poles on the special fiber.
-Furthermore, we describe the period isomorphism between the Betti and de Rham cohomology groups, and the associated Gauss-Manin connection on the universal Mumford curve.
-This description unifies the classical formulas for Riemann surfaces, and results of Gerritzen \cite{G} and de Shalit \cite{dS1, dS2} for $p$-adic Mumford curves using Coleman integration \cite{Co, CodS}.